vladmihalcea/hypersistence-utils/README.md

 private Map<String, String> properties = new HashMap<>();
 ````

-###### Hibernate 5 and 4
+###### Hibernate 5

-If you're using Hibernate 5 or 4, you can either provide the fully-qualified name of the Hibernate Type:
+If you're using Hibernate 5, you can either provide the fully-qualified name of the Hibernate Type:

 ````
 @Type(type = "com.vladmihalcea.hibernate.type.json.JsonType")